 Recent:

-January 2025: my co-authors and I from the Inuttitut Project presented a talk 'Declarative questions in Labrador Inuttitut' at the Society for the Study of the Indigenous Languages of the Americas (SSILA) annual meeting online.
+January 2025: 'Declarative questions in Labrador Inuttitut' at the Society for the Study of the Indigenous Languages of the Americas (SSILA) annual meeting online.